 When change looms and concerted action needs direction, I found often useful to use the power to make things simple and to hint the future in a simple image; this gives an intuitive fulcrum in the middle of disorder, confidence and focus to many in high moments, and even a good design or an itinerary to get out of the woods; but beware, you must avoid believing or preaching such metaphors while you use them, better keep your eyes open and warn; change happens.
 The value is that you start somewhere instead of remaining in the middle of nowhere, you seek order in chaos; subsequently, you must work towards reality, the Bayesian way if I may say so*...

-The precision of such shapes of the future is doubtful, let me insist, while you guess keep your eyes open for correction; that however is another story - of good judgement - one well known; the role of the shapes presented to a public is for here and now to structure our view, to travel forwards in time, to give meaning and organize action for a while; simple means helping important ends.
-It may also happen that you are able to use such a "shape-scenario" as a self-fulfilling prophesy; if people are convinced by your projection, they may make it true.
+The precision and indeed the fit of such shapes of the future is doubtful, let me insist; while you guess, keep ready for continuous correction.
+The ceaseless reality check and correction is another story - of good judgement - one well known; the role of the shapes presented to a public is for here and now to structure our view, to travel forwards in time, to give meaning and to organize action for a while; simple tool helping important ends.
+It may also happen - as I experienced - that you are able to succeed such a "shape-scenario" as a self-fulfilling prophesy; if people are convinced by your projection, they may make it true.